gregjolley/amplifier/amp.md

 	\hline 60 & $8010$ & 0.0101 &26.6& 765 & 123.9\\
 	\hline
 \end{tabular}
 \caption{Summary of gain for various output voltage magnitudes.
-Av 1st-stage, $g_{m}$ 2nd-stage, A$_{\textrm{I}}$ and $r_{m}$ output stage are the voltage gain of the 1st differential stage, transconductance of the 2nd stage, current gain of the driver and transresistance of the output stage respectively.
+Av 1st-stage, $g_{m}$ 2nd-stage, A$_{I}$ and $r_{m}$ output stage are the voltage gain of the 1st differential stage, transconductance of the 2nd stage, current gain of the driver and transresistance of the output stage respectively.
 The transconductance of the 2nd stage is calculated by adding the collector signal current of both Q10 and Q12.}
 \label{table:2}
 \end{centering}
 \end{table}